2i2c-org/team-compass/business-development/bd/bd-overview.md

 6. Maintain relationships, escalation point if those people aren't happy
 7. Comfort with selling / asking for money
 8. Capability to report on value delivery to purchasers

-(slack:business-development)=

-### The Business Development Slack channel

--   The [`#business-development` Slack channel](https://2i2c.slack.com/archives/G015W2KSBCP) is for discussions around the business and membership lifecycle.
--   The [`#business-development-airtable-updates`](https://2i2c.slack.com/archives/C08AZTGAUBX) is for tracking ongoing conversations around automated updates from AirTable.
--   The [`#business-development-hubspot-updates`](https://2i2c.slack.com/archives/C08PQQHH3U5) is for tracking ongoing conversations around automated updates from HubSpot.

 ## Key Roles